Close Search

 Arizona Bighorn Sheep Draw

 In Arizona, it’s crucial to pay attention to where the random permits are typically allocated.
-You will want to focus more on the units that do not produce the biggest rams to make sure there are still random permits available.
-The state awards 20% of the permits to applicants with the most bonus points in the draw (the bonus pass).
-For non-residents, there’s a quota limiting them to a maximum of 10% of the overall statewide sheep permits, which translates to 15 total permits for the 2025 season.
-This is a silver lining for non-resident applicants as usually 90-100% of non-resident permits are distributed through the random draw, giving everyone a chance.
-However, the odds indicate that almost all bonus permits will likely go to resident applicants in units known for producing large rams.
-In the sheep tables, we have included the total number of permits and the number of permits available in the random draw for each unit in the prior year’s draw.
+You will want to focus more on the units that do not produce the biggest rams and make sure that these still be random permits available.
+The state awards 20% of the permits to applicants with the highest bonus points in the draw (the bonus pass).
+For non-residents, there is a quota limiting them to a maximum of 10% of sheep permits available statewide, which translates to 15 total permits for the 2025 season.
+This is a silver lining for non-resident applicants, as 90 to 100% of non-resident permits are usually distributed through the random draw, giving everyone a chance.
+However, the odds indicate that almost all bonus pass permits will likely go to resident applicants in units known for producing large rams.
+In the sheep tables, we have included the total number of permits in the number of permits available in the random draw for each unit in the prior year’s draw.
 If you have fewer than 34 points, pay close attention to this data and steer clear of units that consistently issue all tags through the bonus pass.

 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!